bigqio/bigq/README.md

 if (!client.SendPrivateMessageSync(guid, "Hello!", out response)) { // handle errors }
 ```

-## multicast messaging: one to many
+## channel messaging
+messages sent to a unicast channel are sent to a single random subscriber
-messages sent to a multicast channel are sent to all subscribers
+messages sent to a multicast channel are sent to all members that are subscribers
+messages sent to a broadcast channel are sent to all members whether they are subscribers or not
 ```
 Message response;
 List<Channel> channels;
 List<Client> clients;

-// publishers: list and join, or create a channel if (!client.ListChannels(out response, out channels)) { // handle errors }
+// list and join or create a channel if (!client.ListChannels(out response, out channels)) { // handle errors }
 if (!client.JoinChannel(guid, out response)) { // handle errors }
+if (!client.CreateUnicastChannel(name, 0, out response)) { // handle errors }
+if (!client.CreateMulticastChannel(name, 0, out response)) { // handle errors }
-if (!client.CreateChannel(guid, false, out response)) { // handle errors }
+if (!client.CreateBroadcastChannel(name, 0, out response)) { // handle errors }

-// subscribers subscribe to a channel if (!client.SubscribeChannel(guid, out response)) { // handle errors }
+// subscribe to a channel
+if (!client.SubscribeChannel(guid, out response)) { // handle errors }

-// publishers send channel message to subscribers
+// send message to a channel
+if (!client.SendChannelMessageSync(guid, "Hello!", out response)) { // handle errors }
-// received by 'AsyncMessageReceived' on each client that is a member of that channel if (!client.SendChannelMessage(guid, "Hello!")) { // handle errors }
+if (!client.SendChannelMessageAsync(guid, "Hello!")) { // handle errors }

 // leave a channel, unsubscribe, or delete it if yours if (!client.LeaveChannel(guid, out response)) { // handle errors }